ncosgray/region_settings/README.md

 #### Date Format

 Android date formats are based on the device's locale.
 However, fetching the date format pattern is only possible in API 26 (Oreo) and later.
 The plugin will do this on supported versions of Android.
-On older versions of Android, the plugin falls back to a standard pattern that should be recognizable worldwide: 'yyyy-MM-dd'.
+On older versions of Android, the plugin falls back to standard patterns that should be recognizable worldwide, such as 'yyyy-MM-dd' for the short date.

 ## Table of First Day of Week by Country